-Europe is beautiful regardless of the season of the year, but the high season to visit the old continent is during the summer, June, July, and August.
-It’s tempting to choose one of these months to visit Europe since the weather is warm and everybody seems to be happy.
-But everything has two sides (at least).
-I love summer but traveling during this season has its pros and cons.
-I know, what could be “bad” about it?
-Well, take a look at the list.
+Europe is beautiful regardless of the season of the year.
+The high season to visit the continent is during the summer (June, July, and August), and it’s so tempting to choose one of these months to book a trip.
+But everything has two sides (at least), and traveling during the summer season has its pros and cons.

-Here are the pros & cons of traveling during the summer
+Here are the pros and cons of traveling during the summer in Europe

 You can pack light: It’s great not to carry a big and heavy luggage, right?
 Flip flops and sandals are smaller and so much lighter than winter boots.
 Flowy dresses, tank tops, and shorts occupy much less space than jeans and big jackets.

 The cities will be very alive: A lively city is, for sure, an exciting thing.
-It seems like you are in the center of the universe and that’s the place where everybody is or wants to be.
-The sun and the good weather keep the mood of everyone at a nice and pleasant level.
+It seems like you are in the center of the fuss, and that’s where everybody is or wants to be.
+The sun and the good weather keep the mood of everyone at a pleasant level.

 Outdoor activities: Picnics at the parks, happy hours on the sunset, beach parties, restaurants with outdoor tables, going out to photograph the city and its architecture without freezing your hands and nose.